 1. Prepare Ingredients

-Start by washing and prepping all your vegetables.
+Wash and chop all your veggies first.
 Shred the cabbage and carrots, slice the green onions, and mince the garlic and ginger.
-In a separate bowl, mix together the ingredients for the sauce, including low-sodium soy sauce, sesame oil, rice vinegar, sriracha, and optional sugar.
+Then in a seperate bowl, whisk together soy sauce, sesame oil, rice vinegar, sriracha, and sugar if you’re using it.

 2. Cook the Turkey